dgoon29/braves_pricing_2024/README.md

 - What steps did you take to evaluate and prepare the data before you began to model it?
 - What tools did you use to build your model?
 Why?
 Include any external packages if using a language such as Python or R.
 - What model did you use to construct your forecast?
 Why?
-- What is the _RMSE_^[https://en.wikipedia.org/wiki/Root-mean-square_deviation] of your model on test data?
-Please include summary output of the model that documents basic model features such as pvalues etc.
+- What is the _RMSE [https://en.wikipedia.org/wiki/Root-mean-square_deviation] of your model on test data?
+Please include a summary output of the model that documents basic model features such as pvalues etc.
 - Please give any other context that you find important.
   - Were there any surprises in the data?
   - Did anything stand out to you after constructing your model?